-A two-home compound in La Crescenta, Calif. has recently hit the market — and it has so many interesting elements to it that we don’t even know where to start.
+A two-home compound in La Crescenta, Calif. is looking for a new owner — and there are so many interesting elements to it that we don’t even know where to start.

-From its distinctive, futuristic architecture to its famous rock star owner, all the way down to a Richard Neutra connection that anchors it firmly in the past, one thing’s for sure: there’s nothing ordinary about this $9.8 million property.
+From its distinctive, futuristic architecture to its famous rock star owner, all the way down to a Richard Neutra connection that anchors it firmly in the past, one thing’s for sure: there’s nothing ordinary about this million-dollar property.

 Owned by Red Hot Chili Peppers bassist Michael Peter Balzary, known professionally as Flea, the compound sits amidst a 5.7-acre curated succulent garden.

-But before we go into the reasons why the bassist is parting ways with the striking property he’s been calling home for the past four years, let’s go over some of the most distinctive merits of the compound.
+But before we go into the reasons why the bassist is parting ways with the striking property, let’s go over some of the most distinctive merits of the compound.

 Especially since it consists of not one, but two architecturally significant homes: one a modern heptagon-shaped house designed by AD100 architect Michael Maltzan and the other a lovely midcentury-style house built by famed architect Richard Neutra in the early 1950s.